TusharKalyankar/OIDv4_Toolkit-Custom-YOLOv3-Dataset-Collector/README.md

 Step6)-- Modify Below command accordingly and Run in the directory of "OIDV4_Toolkit" where "main.py" is present

+Step7)-- Type "Y" If asked for the permission

+Run the following command
-Step7)-- Type "Y" If asked for the permission "python main.py downloader --classes Frying_Pan Refrigerator --type_csv train --limit 200 "
+"python main.py downloader --classes Frying_Pan Refrigerator --type_csv train --limit 200 --multiclasses 1 "

 Step8)-- After the download your dataset of Yolo wiil be present in OIDv4_Toolkit-Custom-Dataset-Collector-->OID-->Dataset-->train